pkeogan/cloud9-install-laravel-5.5/README.md

 # Cloud9 Laravel 5.5 Installer
-This install.sh script installs laravel 5.5 and php7.1 onto a fresh Cloud9 (c9.io) workspace.
-Just run install-larvel.sh, let it run, then go start your app and laravel will be viewable!
+This installer setups laravel 5.5 and php7.1 onto a fresh Cloud9 (c9.io) workspace.
+Just run the script, and bam your ready to start programming.

+## Features
+- Installs PHP 7.1
+- Removed Default C9 Files
+- Puts laravel in root workspace folder and self cleans
+- Changes DocumentRoot to /public
+- Manages Permissions

 ## How To Use
 ### Step 1